jjcollinge/service-fabric-deployment/README.md

         clusterApplication
         clientApplication

-6. Visit the [Azure Portal](https://portal.azure.com), go to Azure Active Directory, App Registrations, search using your cluster application and select the Web App.
+6. Visit the [Azure Portal](https://portal.azure.com), go to Azure Active Directory, App Registrations, search using your `clusterApplication` value and select the Web App.
 Click on permissions and grant the application access to `Sign-in and read user profiles`.

 7. Edit the parameters file: `templates\service-fabric\azuredeploy.parameters.json`.
 Modify the parameters to match your desired cluster configuration.
 Azure Key Vault details can be found in the text file `key-vault.txt` and Active Directory details were output in step 5.